BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: A Report Card for Benchmarks

 \subsection{The Trade-Offs of Benchmark Fixes}

-Prior work also finds writing errors in \mcqa{} benchmarks, spurring revisions; MMLU-Pro \cite{wang2024mmlu} and MMLU-Redux \cite{gema2024we} revise MMLU to correct ambiguity and gold answers; GoldenSwag revises HellaSwag to improve grammar and distractors \cite{chizhov2025hellaswagvaliditycommonsensereasoning}.
-We now run \model{} on these revisions to study them.
+Prior work also finds writing errors in \mcqa{} benchmarks, spurring new versions.
+MMLU-Pro \cite{wang2024mmlu} and MMLU-Redux \cite{gema2024we} adjust MMLU to fix ambiguity and gold answers; GoldenSwag revises HellaSwag to improve grammar and distractors \cite{chizhov2025hellaswagvaliditycommonsensereasoning}.
+We now run \model{} to study these revisions.

 We first verify each revision works: GoldenSwag and MMLU-Redux fix labels, boosting accuracy, while MMLU-Pro drops accuracy via \mm{}-written distractors (Table~\ref{table:dataset_fixes}).
 But GoldenSwag and MMLU-Pro add writing errors, which can impact evaluation (\cref{subsection:impact}).
 Analyzing writing rules helps explain~why.
 GoldenSwag removes \mcq{}s with multiple correct answers ($18\% \rightarrow 4\%$) and differences in choice length ($52\% \rightarrow 43\%$) as intended, but adds~grammar inconsistencies ($68\% \rightarrow 79\%$), perhaps due to its automated filtering.
-MMLU-Pro's \mm{}-written distractors lower accuracy, but we predict they are less plausible ($7\% \rightarrow 17\%$) and correct when they should be incorrect ($10\% \rightarrow 22\%$).
+MMLU-Pro's \mm{}-written distractors lower accuracy, but we detect they are less plausible ($7\% \rightarrow 17\%$) and correct when they should be incorrect ($10\% \rightarrow 22\%$).
 For example, one MMLU-Pro \mcq{} asks for an element's change in atomic number after emitting particles, with answer ``zero''. \mm{}s incorrectly create the distractor ``does not change''; this lowers accuracy, but only because models are split on which answer to select.

+Finally, we test whether \mm{}s can rewrite \mcq{}s to reduce the writing errors \model{} detects.
+We prompt GPT-5.2, Claude Sonnet, and Qwen-235B with \mcq{}s from TruthfulQA and the writing errors detected by \model{}, and ask each model to return an \mcq{} that corrects these flaws.
+Across \mm{}s, this does not eliminate errors and can even introduce new ones (Table~\ref{appendix:table:rewrite}), motivating the need for future work to explore novel approaches beyond simple prompting for rewriting \mcq{}s.

 While these revisions take meaningful steps toward reliable \mcqa{} evaluation, they highlight that benchmark correction is multi-objective: fixing one flaw can add others.
 Robust \mcqa{} correction thus requires iterative refinement, and \model{} is one way to track progress.
 Researchers can use our tool to verify whether their targeted fixes improve \mcq{}s as intended or inadvertently add new errors.